yugt/GRE-Sample-Writing/README.md

 problem, then the teacher can work with a related service, such as occupational therapy, to alter the classroom environment in order to cater to the needs of the child.
-For instance, the teacher could remove some of the stimulating bulliten board displays to make the room more calming to the child.
+For instance, the teacher could remove some of the stimulating bulletin board displays to make the room more calming to the child.
 If the child becomes more attentive in class then the teacher was able to assist the child without *scorning* them or ignoring them.
 The teacher met the needs of the child and created and